spdx/spdx-spec/docs/conformance.md

 formats.

-Conformance to the Software profile compliance point does not entail support for the
+Conformance to the Software profile compliance point only entails support for the Core profile.
-AI, Build, Dataset, Extension, Licensing, Lite, or Security profiles of the SPDX.

 This compliance point, in combination with the Core profile compliance point, provides a baseline of functionality that facilitates interchange of the bills